Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 • Seed selection is critical.
 Plant a variety less prone to forking.
 I’ve had great success with planting the variety “Topweight Improved” and now plant this variety almost exclusively.

-2. Selecting Fruit Trees on the Wrong Rootstock
+2. Selecting fruit trees on the wrong rootstock

 Most fruit trees are propagated by grafting.
 This means the known variety of fruit is grafted onto a selected rootstock to help it cope with certain growing condition.
-We can use different rootstocks to control the following attributes of fruit trees:
+You can use different rootstocks to control the following attributes of fruit trees:

 • Tree size (or vigour)